Minchin Stream towards Minchin Pass

 If Otira River is too high to cross, back-track to the flood track travelling up the true right of the river to Morrison footbridge.
 This is a marked track but is not well maintained – it will take 3–4 hours to reach the footbridge.

 The track starts at Andrews Shelter on Mount White Road, which turns off SH73, 24 km east of Arthur’s Pass.
 The western end is at the Taramakau River valley, which meets Otira River at Aickens beside SH73, 25 km west of Arthur’s Pass.
 There are limited options to leave a vehicle here.
-Atomic Shuttles and West Coast Shuttles both run buses between Christchurch and Greymouth each day.
+Shuttle buses run between Christchurch and Greymouth each day.

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.